 click to hear audio Richard Park on another Swing Across Midday programme on Radio Scotland from 8th August 1967.
 Recording kindly provided by Harm Koenders of The Offshore Radio Archive (duration 2 minutes 46 seconds)

 John Peel John Peel Born 30th August 1939, in Heswall, Cheshire, he was educated at Shrewsbury public school and did his National Service in the Royal Artillery.
 He then worked at Townhead Mill in Rochdale, Lancashire, before moving to America.
 His first job there was with the Dallas Cotton Exchange but his love of the blues led to him making a guest appearance on a local radio station, WRR.
 When the Beatles took off in America, an English accent, especially an almost Liverpudlian one, was much in demand.
 John became the resident Beatles expert on KLIF in Dallas.
 A full time job on KOMA in Oklahoma City followed, then KMEN in San Bernardino.
 An unsuccessful marriage prompted his return to the UK where a neighbour of his mother's put him in touch with Radio London.
 On the basis of his experience on American radio, John was immediately given a job and joined the station in March 1967.
 As always, the newest recruit had two air-shifts.
 John deputised for whichever DJ was on shore leave and presented the midnight-2am show.
 While working in America John had become very aware of the music of the “underground”.
 It was the hippy era and dozens of new bands were emerging.
 John began to feature the best of this new music on his late night programme which came to be known as The Perfumed Garden.
 It immediately won a large and loyal following and was hugely influential.
 He stayed with Radio London until its closedown when he became part of the founding team of Radio One.
 He was with Radio One until his death - nearly forty years.
 He was constantly ahead of the pack, championing the new and the interesting.
 Too many artistes to list got their big breaks on his show.
 John played all sorts of music - and usually before anyone else.
 During his long broadcasting career he also presented programmes for the World Service and BFBS, and hosted Radio Four's Home Truths magazine programme.
-The Radio Academy, a trade body for people who work in the industry, has its own Hall of Fame honouring those who have made an outstanding contribution to UK radio.
+In January 1990 John was the castaway on Radio 4's Desert Island Discs.
+The programme is still available on the BBC website.
+He was awarded an OBE in 1998.
+Radio Academy, a trade body for people who work in the industry, has its own Hall of Fame honouring those who have made an outstanding contribution to UK radio.
 John Peel was inducted into this august group in December 2003.
-You can find details here.
-He was awarded an OBE in 1998.
 John died suddenly in October 2004, while on holiday in Peru.
 He was 65.
-A report of his death is on the BBC web site.
-The Pirate Radio Hall Of Fame's own tribute is here.
-Fans of his Radio One shows may also be interested in this site where vintage programmes are shared.
-(Thanks to Chris for pointing out a couple of mistakes, now corrected.)
+A report of his death is on the BBC website.
+There is a collaborative Wiki site devoted to John and his career at peel.wikia.com/wiki and The Pirate Radio Hall of Fame's own tribute is here.
+(Photo from ‘Beatwave’ magazine.
+Thanks to Chris for pointing out a couple of mistakes, now corrected.)

 click to hear audio John Peel in The Perfumed Garden on Radio London on 18th July 1967.
 Tape courtesy of Ray Andrews (duration 3 minutes 6 seconds)